begolazoeg/Virtual_Internship_BA/README.md

 ## Steps
 Steps:
-1. Scrape the 3564 reviews on the British Airways website [link](https://www.airlinequality.com/airline-reviews/british-airways).
+1. Scrape the 3564 British Airways reviews avaible on the AirQuality website [link](https://www.airlinequality.com/airline-reviews/british-airways).

 2. Cleaning of the data, leaving the text column of the reviews ready for analysis.